Blog

 Years of manual entry produce the same customer under three spellings, vendors merged by hand, and master records no one dares delete because something still posts against them.

-Why it matters: clean master data is the foundation every report, statement and reminder is built on.
-Duplicates fragment a customer’s balance and quietly corrupt the numbers your finance team trusts.
+Clean master data is the foundation every report, statement and reminder is built on.
+Duplicates fragment a customer’s balance and corrupt the numbers your finance team trusts.

 Posted documents whose links no longer resolve, and dimension entries pointing to dimension values that were deleted long ago, are classic NAV residue.
 They migrate without complaint and then break reporting on the other side.

-Why it matters: dimensions drive your analytical reporting in Business Central.
-Orphaned or missing dimension data means month-end reports that do not tie out — and a finance team that stops trusting the system in its first week.
+Dimensions drive your analytical reporting in Business Central.
+Orphaned or missing dimension data means month-end reports that do not tie out, and a finance team that stops trusting the system in its first week.

 Obsolete items and stale master data